percona/pmm-doc/docs/setting-up/server/ha.md

 ### Setup PMM Server

-In this example we would use SystemD to manage our PMM Server, full procedure described in [Podman].
+In this example, we would use SystemD to manage our PMM Server, the full procedure described in [Podman].

 But for Pacemaker HA it requires modifications:
 - config files should be located on a shared device
 - `/srv` is bind mounted on a shared device

 !!! caution alert alert-warning "Important"
-    It is required to put configuration files in some shared resource, for example NFS and mount it on all nodes.
-In our example it is mounted under `/mnt/nfs_share`.
+    It is required to put configuration files in some shared resource, for example, NFS and mount it on all nodes.
+In our example, it is mounted under `/mnt/nfs_share`.
-    Doing this we ensure that changing some PMM parameters we would have similar parameters on the passive node.
-For example updating PMM version through image tag.
+    By doing this we ensure that by changing some PMM parameters we would have similar parameters on the passive node.
+For example, updating PMM version through the image tag.
-    If there would be version mismatch between active and passive nodes in case of failover there is a possibility that either data could be corrupted or PM< Server just wouldn't start.
+    If there would be a version mismatch between active and passive nodes in case of failover there is a possibility that either data could be corrupted or PM< Server just wouldn't start.

-Create configuration file for PMM Server on shared storage:
+Create the configuration file for PMM Server on shared storage:

 ```sh
 cat << "EOF" > /mnt/nfs_share/pmm/pmm-server.env